sssyntax/RVCTF_Website_forked/README.md

 # RVCTF_Website
-GitHub for RVCTF Website
+Official GitHub for RVCTF Website.
+Please use this github to regesiter any changes.

+# Editing locally for the 1st time

-## For creating the database
+## Setting up the DB
-1. Run the MYSQL tab on xampp
+1. Run the MYSQL feature on xampp
-2. import ctfdb.sql into your xampp and run the mysql module in xampp when running the site
+2. Go to localhost on the web browser, then click phpMyAdmin to enter the DB menu
+3. Create a new DB called "ctfdb".
+Click on the new DB and import ctfdb.sql into new database
-3. Change the username, password, dbname and server name in connect.inc.php
+4. Go to "connect.inc.php" (under backend --> includes) Change the username, password, dbname and server name based on the instructions inside

 ALL paths should be relative to index.php
 A tags should use href = "index.php?filename=%" where % is the name of the page you wanna go to